matthiask/django-prose-editor/README.rst

 .. code-block:: python

     config = {
-        "types": None,    # Allow all nodes and marks "history": True,  # Enable undo and redo "html": True,     # Add a button which allows editing the raw HTML }
+        "types": None,        # Allow all nodes and marks "history": True,      # Enable undo and redo "html": True,         # Add a button which allows editing the raw HTML "typographic": False, # Do not highlight typographic characters }

 If you only want to support paragraphs, strong, emphasis, sub- and superset and